CornerstonePres/cornerstone-pres/_groups/thursday-evening-womens-group.md

 ---
 **This Small Group meets Thursdays at 7:00 p.m.**

 We will continue our study of Eugene Peterson’s book, Traveling Light.
 This book is based on Galatians- feel free to join us whether or not you have the book.
-We are reading Chapter 11, Free to Stand, in Traveling Light.
-Cheryl will lead and Ruth will do devotions.

 If you would like more information about this small group, please do not hesitate to find out and ask questions: